kewde/slate/source/index.md

 or alternatively, you can startup the client with the ```-thinmode``` parameter.

-# ShadowSend ~ Anon Sending
+# ShadowSend v2.0

 ShadowSend v2 was released in Dec 2014 introducing an anonymity protocol which leverages zero-knowledge proofs, dual-key stealth addresses and ring signatures to provide near-instant, untraceable, unlinkable and trustless transactions.

 ## Introduction

-ShadowSend’s anonymous cryptographic transaction protocol using traceable ring signatures, which utilise a non­interactive zero knowledge proof.
-Below you will find a presentation of the anonymous cryptographic transaction protocol which utilises: dual­key stealth addresses, traceable ring signatures and non­interactive zero knowledge proofs.
-We explain prove how Shadow our scheme introduces a much higher level of privacy and anonymity to the network while still preserving the core principles of trustless decentralization, unforgeability and double­ spend prevention.
+ShadowSend’s anonymous cryptographic transaction protocol uses dual-key stealth addresses, traceable Ring signatures layered with non­interactive zero knowledge proofs.
+Below you will find a presentation of the anonymous cryptographic transaction protocol which utilises the above mentioned cryptographic principles.
+We explain how Shadow introduces a much higher level of privacy and anonymity to the network while still preserving the core principles of trustless decentralization, unforgeability and double­spend prevention.
 We will also present performance data of our scheme which includes proof sizes, signature generation times and verification times.
-Finally, we will present planned future improvements to the current scheme.

 A detailed diagram is available [here](http://i.imgur.com/2XTQhYF.jpg).